-My one warning to you is that I wouldn't hang your lighthouse bird feeder if you get a lot of wind.
-This isn't a huge DIY bird feeder, but it's not small either, and if you have too much wind it's going to blow all over the place and spill all the seed.
+My one warning to you is that I wouldn’t hang your lighthouse bird feeder if you get a lot of wind.
+This isn’t a huge clay pot lighthouse, but it’s not small either, and if you have too much wind it’s going to blow all over the place and spill all the seed.

 Are you ready to jump into the tutorial??
 Keep reading!!

 - Terra cot pots and saucers from Michaels – here’s what I used: 8″ saucer, 3″ saucer, 4″ pot, 3″ pot, 2″ pot, and 1 1/2″ pot

 - Mod Podge Outdoor

 - Acrylic paint – FolkArt Multisurface in Cardinal Red, Licorice, Ink Spot, Titanium White